On this page:

-- Configure IntelliJ IDEA to show a pop-up every time you hover the mouse pointer over an unresolved reference
+- Configure IntelliJ IDEA to show a pop-up every time you hover the mouse pointer over an unresolved reference which required import:

 - Open the Settings / Preferences Dialog by pressing Ctrl+Alt+S or by choosing for Windows and Linux or for macOS.
 Expand the Editor node, and then click Auto Import under General.

 - On the Auto Import page that opens, select the Show import pop-up check box in the TypeScript area.